 After being in and around the vineyards of the Willamette Valley and having tasted the subsequent wine produced from them over the past 15 yrs, I’ve found that no hard and fast rules apply.
 You read, hear, and see people going on about yield, trellising, farming techniques and trendy pseudo-scientific farming methods.

 What it really comes down to is this: Does the vineyard site produce a crop with personality?
 There are some who will only farm Bio dynamically, but is the end product always better and is the consumer willing to pay the additional costs associated with this method?

 There are others who follow the DuPont philosophy of “Better living through chemistry” as it is a much easier approach to farming.
 We believe in finding a happy medium where we are farming sustainably without losing the unique characteristics of the specific site.

-Looking over the vineyards we lease, each one has a distinct personality in exposure, age, farming and the subsequent wine from it.
-With this vast array of personalities, we can choose to either blend forming the Cuvees "E", "I" and at times the elusive "O" or, if the vineyard is impressive enough as a standalone, produce a single vineyard or even a single block bottling.
+Looking over the vineyards I lease, each one has a distinct personality in exposure, age, farming and the subsequent wine from it.
+With this vast array of personalities, I can choose to either blend forming the Cuvees “E”, “I” and at times the elusive “O” or, if the vineyard is impressive enough as a standalone, produce a single vineyard or even a single block bottling.

 Each farmer has their own philosophy on how to farm their property.
 Most have been farming their property for at least 10 years and have learned not only what the plants want, but also what the site needs.
-While the vineyards in the current EIEIO & Company portfolio have farming practices unique to that specific site, the overall philosophy aligns nicely with our vision.
-They do what they do and we do with it what we do in an attempt to produce better wines.
+While the vineyards in the current EIEIO & Company portfolio have farming practices unique to that specific site, the overall philosophy aligns nicely with my vision.
+They do what they do and I do with it what I do, in an attempt to produce better wines.